WatchDK Quick Start

 - The watch should boot into the ZSWatch UI.

-- Try press top right button to open the application picker.
+- Try pressing the top right button to open the application picker.

 The watch ships with firmware but without image resources.
 The UI will work, but icons and graphics will be missing until you upload them in Step 3.